 Cross training implies participating in a sport or form of exercise that is different than our primary discipline.
 And whether we enjoy this deviation from our true passion or not, cross training becomes a necessity for every runner at some point.
 Runners cross train for one or more of the following reasons:

-Cross training doesn’t fall into a one-size-fits-all category nor does adding a new training stimulus come without its challenges.
+Cross training doesn’t fall into a one-size-fits-all category, nor does adding a new training stimulus come without its challenges.
 Non-running exercises, when we’ve not practiced them, will often target specific and previously unused muscle groups, come with a learning curve, and place us in different, and, sometimes, unfamiliar environments.
-Here are a few guidelines to help you choose your optimal cross-training modality:

 No Matter Your Running Goals or Experience Level, Hit the Gym

 “Strength work can boost running economy,” says HYPO2 Chiropractic physiotherapy coach Dr. AJ Gregg.
-“After an eight- to 12-week strength-training cycle at two to three sessions per week some runners can maintain the same pace while using (three to four percent) less oxygen; opening the door to new PRs.”
+“After an 8- to 12-week strength-training cycle at 2 to 3 sessions per week, some runners can maintain the same pace while using 3 to 4% less oxygen; opening the door to new personal records.”

 “AJ will put me through 45-minute workouts,” says Torrence.
 “Sometimes the sessions are rehab-based if I’m dealing with a muscle or tendon that isn’t cooperating, but otherwise, core work and hip strength take priority.
-We incorporate deadlifts, single leg roman dead lifts, TRX work, hamstring sliders, stir the pot, and plyometrics.
+We incorporate deadlifts, single leg romanian deadlifts, TRX work, hamstring sliders, stir the pot, and plyometrics.
 I also do strength routines on my own at home when my schedule gets busy.”

 - Perfect each movement before adding weight.
 Master each movement before moving to their corresponding progressions.

-- Rate of perceived exertion should be around 6 during the workout.
+- Rate of perceived exertion should be around 6 to 7 during the workout, as noted below in the routines.

 - Every fourth week is a de-load week.
-One (to 2) less sets per exercise and 5 to 10 pounds less.
+This means 1 to 2 less sets per exercise, and 5 to 10 pounds less.
 Resume normal training the following week.

 - Take 1 to 2 minutes rest between sets.